-OK, so my rant yesterday might have been a little confusing, so I figured I’d run through the entire scenario with a stock that I own, but not the actual shares held numbers for me (I am paranoid about my secrecy sometimes, I know).
+OK, so my rant yesterday might have been a little confusing, so I figured I’d run through the entire scenario with a dividend stock that I own, but not the actual shares held numbers for me.

 Let’s take Sun Life Financial (stock ticker symbol SLF on the Toronto Exchange)